nanocurrency/nano-docs/docs/integration-guides/advanced.md

 ## IPC Integration

 As of v18, the Nano node exposes a low level IPC interface over which multiple future APIs can be marshalled.
 Currently, the IPC interface supports the legacy RPC JSON format.
 The HTTP based RPC server is still available.
-Because the only IPC encoding is currently "legacy RPC", RPC config options like "enable_control" still applies.
+Because the only IPC encoding is currently "legacy RPC", RPC config options like "enable_control" still apply.

 ### Transports
 TCP and unix domain sockets are supported.
 Named pipes and shared memory may be supported in future releases.